Infinite-Impact-Insights/kig.re/_posts/2016-05-06-building-scalable-performant-and-cheap-distributed-applications-part-1.md

 ---
 layout: page
-title: 'DevOops Series Part I: Key Principles of Modern Distributed Applications.'
+title: 'Building Modern Web Apps — Six Key Points to avoid DevOops'
+tags:
 ---

-Hi.
-With this post, I'd like to start a series of __DevOps__ related conversations covering topics that are not only on my mind but are also being asked by people I meet, running applications of all sizes across multiple clouds, all different technologies.
+With this post, I'd like to begin a series of __DevOps__-related conversations about building distributed applications (read: common web-apps).
+I'd love to cover topics that are not only on my mind, but are also being asked on forums, during local meetups, at conferences, where I exchange tips with folks running applications of all sizes across multiple clouds, different technologies, but often feeling the same problems.
+I met dev-ops engineers running successful and profitable businesses, who are seriously confused and completely overwhelmed by the new tools coming out every week.

+Then there is another group – the preachers – aka "early adopters" – who are proud to have found a panacea that solves all worlds problems, and preach it to everyone.

+And some folks are just starting, and those are the most overwhelmed bunch.
+And I don't blame them!

+> We've created a maze!
+Some call it "Micro Services Hell™"

+So which group do I belong?
+Well, the thing is – that I am a skeptical outsider.
+I try things on, see if they fit, and use what I like.
+And I am both overwhelmed, and excited about what lies ahead.
+Humans are great at classifying a ton of complexity, and that is exactly what I plan on doing here.

 <a href="/images/haproxy/microservices-hell.png" data-lightbox="devoops1" data-title="Example Distributed Architecture Hell">
 <div class="full"><img src="/images/haproxy/microservices-hell.png" class="clear-image"/></div></a>

+As can be see from the (fictional), but multi-color diagram above, building todays application requires connecting things to other things in many different ways.
+This requires things to know about other things, to be able to talk to them, and listen.
+Just like people.
+We would be worthless without these basic properties.

+> And yet, too often when a new application is conceived, broken down to the features, stories, mockups – we often forget to define the fundamental assumptions of our problem domain.
+Unfortunately, this deprives the collective brain of product development of the highly critical information.
+Information that typically informs software design decisions, systems architecture decisions, application cost, and not to mention — hiring.

+While I do not propose that every entrepreneur immediately freak out and run in circles while thinking about high availability of yet-to-be-built applications, I merely suggest that __having a conversation__ about these topics early on is fantastic.
+Because while creating innovation is intoxicating, eventually everyone wants that innovation to run smoothly, grow smoothly, and be there for you to use whenever you need it.

+{{site.data.macros.continue}}

+When applications like Chef, Puppet and Ansible came to rescue when it comes to configuring servers, we finally reached a point of full automation (well, maybe not all of us, but some did).
+And now Docker and light-weight containers, [ability to run the on bare metal](https://www.joyent.com/blog/how-to-dockerize-a-complete-application) – all of this is changing so rapidly.
+What to use?
+What to apply?
+What are the best practices?
+Oh, these are already __yesterday's best practices?__ Well, who has the ones that will still be *best* tomorrow?

+____

+I want to start this series to document the key tenets of applications that do not change whether or not you are running on Docker or AWS or in Mike's garage.
+And yet we often forget to address these big questions early on.
+Let's dig into this, and once we address "cross-cutting" concerns of distributed applications, we will turn to the tools we have at our disposal – in the following chapters of the "DevOops" blog series.

+Let's begin!
 In this post we'll explore –

-# Building Highly Available, Scalable & Performant Applications On The Cheap
+# Building Highly Available, Scalable & Performant Distributed (Web-) Applications

-We start with a bit of history.
+I start with a bit of a personal history.

-{{site.data.macros.continue}}

 ## Down Under, But Above the Ground

 I started building distributed applications in 1996 when I was placed as a junior contractor in the operations group managing a very large-scale project.
 The goal was to rebuild the entire messaging and cargo tracking software for the Australian Railway Corporation named aptly [National Rail Corporation](https://en.wikipedia.org/wiki/National_Rail_Corporation).
 Back then, we used this fascinating commercial software called [Tuxedo](https://en.wikipedia.org/wiki/Tuxedo_(software))  as middleware, transaction manager, a queueing system, and so much more.
 Tuxedo has a fascinating history – which could be a subject of an entirely separate post, but suffice it to say that it was developed by AT&T in the late 1970s, in a practically the same lab as UNIX itself!
 At some point in the 80s, it was then sold to Novell, then to BEA – which eventually used it to build it's flagship product [WebLogic](http://www.oracle.com/technetwork/middleware/weblogic/overview/index-085209.html) that now belongs to Oracle.
 I was told that there was a time where British Airways used Tuxedo to network over 20,000 stations together.

 This is where I learned how to build distributed applications – with tenets such as *high availability, fault tolerance, load balancing, transactional queueing, distributed transactions* spanning several databases, plus several queues.
 Oh my gosh, if it sounds complicated — it' because it was!
 But once you get the main concepts behind how Tuxedo was constructed: each node had a server process that communicated with other nodes, and managed a local pool of services – it sounds very reasonable.
 I stayed on this project for about a year and a half, long enough that all of the most senior people who understood the messaging component had left, leaving me – 23-year-old junior programmer, the only person understanding the architecture and operational aspect of that system.
 That part of the waterfall was not predicted by their project managers ☺.